Floquetifying stabiliser codes with distance-preserving rewrites: Distance-preserving rewrites

 Therefore, we only have to consider errors with an even number of type X flips.
 Up to symmetry, these are:

-That is, errors with even many flips of type X can be pushed to the boundary without increasing their weight.
+That is, errors with an even number of flips of type X can be pushed to the boundary without increasing their weight.

 For Z flips, we observe that the diagram only consists of Z spiders.
 Therefore, the flips can be pushed around freely, cancelling each other out.
-Eventually, we end with at most one Z flip, which we can push to the edge.
+Eventually, we end with at most one Z flip, which we can push to any boundary edge.

-For errors of weight $w$ that consist of X, Y and Z flips, we can decompose the Y flips into X flips and Z flips.
-As the number of X, Y and Z flips initially totals $w$, after decomposition, we have at most $w$ X flips.
+For errors of weight $w$ that consist of X, Y, and Z flips, we can decompose the Y flips into X flips and Z flips.
+As the number of X, Y, and Z flips initially totals $w$, after decomposition, we have at most $w$ X flips.
 We have shown that these can be pushed out without increasing in weight.
-The remaining Z flips can first be combined to leave at most one flip which can be pushed to an outer edge that already has an X flip, not increasing the weight of the errors on the outer edges.
+The remaining Z flips can first be combined to leave at most one flip, which can be pushed to an outer edge that already has an X flip, not increasing the weight of the errors on the outer edges.
 Therefore, the error on the outer edges is at most weight $w$.
-This way any non-detectable combination of flips can be pushed out without increasing their weight.
-Thus, this rewrite is distance non-decreasing.
-Once again, the LHS has no internal edges, therefore, the rewrite preserves distance. \end{proof}
+This way, any non-detectable combination of flips can be pushed out without increasing their weight.
+As the LHS has no internal edges, the rewrite preserves distance. \end{proof}

-\begin{theorem} The following rewrites for the four- and five-legged spiders are distance-preserving:
+\begin{theorem} The following rewrite for the four-legged spider is distance-preserving:

 \end{theorem} \begin{proof} The proof that~\eqref{four-legged} is distance-preserving follows from the following derivation that uses solely distance-preserving rewrites:

 \end{proof}